This holiday season, let it snow, let it snow, let it snow with a flurry of paper snowflakes embellished with hidden Mickeys.

-- Cut random smaller notches in the paper edges around the mouse head.
+- Cut random smaller notches in the paper edges around the Mouse head.
 Then, unfold the paper to reveal your Mickey snowflake.
-Once your child gets the hang of it, encourage him or her to experiment with new designs, perhaps even cutting two or more Mickey heads in one snowflake.
+Feel free to experiment with new designs, perhaps even cutting two or more Mickey heads in one snowflake.

-- Thread a piece of thin ribbon or monofilament through the top of each snowflake, and knot the ends together to create a loop for hanging it.
+- Thread a piece of thin ribbon through the top of each snowflake, and knot the ends together to create a loop for hanging.